codefresh-io/cap-docs.codefresh.io/_docs/incubation/hosted-runtime.md

 1. Click **Connect**.
 1. Click **Authorize Access**, and enter your OAuth token.
   If you don't have an OAuth token, see the instructions on how to generate one in [How to update a Git token]({{site.baseurl}}/docs/administration/user-settings/#how-to-update-a-git-personal-token).

+{% include
+image.html
+lightbox="true"
+file="/images/runtime/hosted-authorize-access.png"
+url="/images/runtime/hosted-authorize-access.png"
+alt="Authorize access to Git"
+caption="Authorize access to Git" max-width="70%"
+%}

+{:start="3"}
 1. Select the **Git Organization for which to create the repos**.
 1. Click **Create**.
-  Codefresh creates the two Git repositories in the path shown.
+  Codefresh creates the two Git repositories in the paths shown.

-  SCREENSHOT
+ {% include
+image.html
+lightbox="true"
+file="/images/runtime/hosted-authorize-access.png"
+url="/images/runtime/hosted-authorize-access.png"
+alt="Git configuration repos for Git Organization" caption="Git configuration repos for Git Organization" max-width="70%"
+%}

+{:start="5"}
 1. Verify that both repositories have been created in your Git account.
   Shared runtime configuration repo

-       SCREENSHOT
+  {% include
+image.html
+lightbox="true"
+file="/images/runtime/hosted-git-shared-repo.png"
+url="/images/runtime/hosted-git-shared-repo.png"
+alt="Shared configuration repo in Git" caption="Shared configuration repo in Git" max-width="70%"
+%}

   Runtime Git Source repo

-   SCREENSHOT
+{% include
+image.html
+lightbox="true"
+file="/images/runtime/hosted-git-shared-repo.png"
+url="/images/runtime/hosted-git-shared-repo.png"
+alt="Shared configuration repo in Git" caption="Shared configuration repo in Git" max-width="70%"
+%}

 {:start="6"}
 1. Optional.
-To see your tokens, click **View Integrations**. ???
+To see your tokens, click **View Tokens**.

+If you return to the Runtimes page and select the Git Source tab, you will now see the Git Source that Codefresh created.
+The Sync State is Unknown as it is still not synced to a cluster.

+{% include
+image.html
+lightbox="true"
+file="/images/runtime/hosted-git-source-in-ui.png"
+url="/images/runtime/hosted-git-source-in-ui.png"
+alt="Git Source tab for hosted runtime in UI" caption="Git Source tab for hosted runtime in UI" max-width="70%"
+%}

 #### 3. Connect a Kubernetes cluster